boredabdel/istio-workshop-gcp/Readme.md

 2. Use the provided credentials to login to the Google Account.
 This should bring you to the home page of the Google Cloud Console

-3. from the top right part of the page, click on the `Activate Cloud Shell` Button
+3. From the top right part of the page, click on the `Activate Cloud Shell` Button
 ![Activate Cloud Shell Button](assets/cloud-shell-icon.png)

-Wait few moments, it takes a while for the Cloud Shell to be provisioned.
+Wait a few moments, it takes a while for the Cloud Shell to be provisioned.
 You will be using the Cloud Shell for the remaining of this workshop.

 4. Clone this repository in the cloud shell
 ```bash